apache/lucene-solr/lucene/MIGRATE.md

 o.a.l.collation.ICUCollationAnalyzer is renamed to o.a.l.a.icu.ICUCollationKeyAnalyzer.
 Also, its dependant classes are renamed in the same way.

+## Rename of binary artifacts from '**-analyzers-**' to '**-analysis-**' (LUCENE-9562)

+All binary analysis packages (and corresponding Maven artifacts) have been renamed and are now consistent with repository module 'analysis'.

 ## Base and concrete analysis factories are moved / package renamed (LUCENE-9317)

 1. Base analysis factories are moved to `lucene-core`, also their package names are renamed.

-- o.a.l.a.util.TokenizerFactory (lucene-analyzers-common) is moved to o.a.l.a.TokenizerFactory (lucene-core)
+- o.a.l.a.util.TokenizerFactory (lucene-analysis-common) is moved to o.a.l.a.TokenizerFactory (lucene-core)
-- o.a.l.a.util.CharFilterFactory (lucene-analyzers-common) is moved to o.a.l.a.CharFilterFactory (lucene-core)
+- o.a.l.a.util.CharFilterFactory (lucene-analysis-common) is moved to o.a.l.a.CharFilterFactory (lucene-core)
-- o.a.l.a.util.TokenFilterFactory (lucene-analyzers-common) is moved to o.a.l.a.TokenFilterFactory (lucene-core)
+- o.a.l.a.util.TokenFilterFactory (lucene-analysis-common) is moved to o.a.l.a.TokenFilterFactory (lucene-core)

 The service provider files placed in `META-INF/services` for custom analysis factories should be renamed as follows: